Gricha/website/website/posts/cubicles-for-agents.md

 I had a pleasure to give a lightning talk at last edition of Claude Code Anonymous in San Francisco a few weeks back, where I chatted about running multiple instances of coding agents in parallel.
 I've broken this down into two pieces - what are the mechanisms to run the agents in parallel (The Breadth), and how to improve on agent's ability to finish the request successfully without additional user input (The Depth).

 _TLDR: Most parallel agent setups rely on git worktrees, but these don't provide true isolation of processes in runtime.
-We've set up tools around quickly creating fully sandboxed development environments using Docker._
+We've set up a tool around quickly creating fully sandboxed development environments using Docker.
+[Check it out here](https://github.com/subroutinecom/workspace)._

 # Running the agents in parallel